 Watch the Parade at the Houston Pumpkin FestivalBack to Top of List

-The event held annually the second weekend of October.
+The event is held annually the second weekend of October (October 7-9, 2022).

 After the parade, head over to the festival grounds to shop at over 175 craft and food vendors and enjoy live entertainment.
 The kiddos can enjoy a kid’s area complete with bounce house, rock wall and pumpkin decorating.
 A full day of pumpkin loving family fun!